zaf/agi/Readme.md

 ```go
 func (a *Session) RawCommand(params ...interface{}) (Reply, error)
 ```
-RawCommand sends as user defined command.
+RawCommand sends a user defined command.
 Use of this is generally discouraged.
 Useful only for debugging, testing and maybe compatibility with very old versions of asterisk.